Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Proof of Theorem

 \section{Proof of Theorem \ref{Thm:total_budget}}

-The proof follows the work of~\cite{li2025differentially}, while explicitly incorporating both data subsampling and random client participation.
-To proceed, let $\mathbf{u}_{i}$ denote the unique data sample that differs between neighboring datasets $\mathcal{D}{i}$ and $\mathcal{D}_{i}^{\prime}$.
+The proof mainly follows the general approach of~\cite{li2025differentially}, while explicitly incorporating both data subsampling and random client participation.
+To proceed, let $\mathbf{u}_{i}$ denote the unique data sample that differs between neighboring datasets $\mathcal{D}_{i}$ and $\mathcal{D}_{i}^{\prime}$.
 We then define the $\lambda$-th log moment of the privacy loss for client $i$ at the $t$-th communication round as follows:

 According to \cite[Theorem~2]{abadi2016deep}, when each client guarantees $(\epsilon_\ell, \delta_\ell)$-LDP, the $\mathcal{L}_{i}^{t}(\lambda)$ is given by